RayColt/Starfield/README.md

 # Starfield
 Working c++ screensaver(s) for Windows 11<br>

-Do not forget to tweak InitStars() to your own convenience and be nice to AI ;-)
+Do not forget to tweak InitStars() to your own convenience and be nice to AI ;-)<br>
+and to run and compile the project in DEBUG/x86 mode!!

 <img src=https://github.com/RayColt/Starfield/blob/master/starfield.jpg>